-As shown in Fig~\ref{fig:CMM_latency}, the total latency is about $285ms - 335ms$, whose variance is mainly resulted from the fluctuation of communication.
-However, during the field testing, we find that the time consumption of every single computational module may vary within a different fluctuation range.
-For example, the object-tracking and geo-localization modules have a larger variance compared with the object detection model, which may caused by the change of the number of detected objects.
-The actual computational time is varying from $250ms - 335ms$ per frame, i.e., $3Hz - 4Hz$ running frequency.
+As shown in Fig.~\ref{fig:CMM_latency}, the total latency is about $285ms - 335ms$, whose variance mainly results from the fluctuation of communication.
+However, during the field testing, we find out that the time consumption of every single computational module may vary within a certain range.
+For example, the object-tracking and geo-localization modules have a larger variance compared with the object detection model, which may be caused by the change in the number of detected objects.

 To reduce the latency of the whole system, there are several ways that can be applied in the future.
 For example, several \textit{for loops} and \textit{external python packages} are implemented in the software for tracking and localization parts which mainly account for the surprisingly high computational cost at the perception end.
-So programming optimization can be applied in this part to squeeze out more computational time.
-Another strength forward way to speed up the whole process is to improve the hardware computational performance for edge server and onboard computer.
+Therefore, programming optimization can be applied to further reduce computational time.
+Another way to speed up the whole process is to improve the hardware's computational performance for edge servers and onboard computers.